nautechsystems/nautilus_trader/docs/tutorials/index.md

-# Guides
+# Tutorials

-Welcome to the guides for the NautilusTrader platform!
-We hope these guides will be a helpful resource as you explore the different features and capabilities of the platform.
+Welcome to the tutorials for the NautilusTrader platform!
+We hope these will be a helpful resource as you explore the different features and capabilities of the platform.

 To get started, you can take a look at the table of contents on the left-hand side of the page.